The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 where $\alpha=c_sm/H$.
 It should be noted that the integral over the conformal time is IR convergent only if $\text{Re}(z)<1$.
 Therefore, the integration contour for the SE diagram had to be further restricted to $0<c<1$.
 For the one-loop diagram one finds

 \\

 \textbf{Scalar-exchange seed.} To derive computationally useful expressions for the seed correlators, we use the Cauchy theorem to evaluate the Mellin integrals in Eq.\,\eqref{FSEMellinexp}.
 We first assume $\alpha k_T / s < 1$.
-In this case, the original contour can be closed using an infinite arc in the right half of the complex plane.
+In this case, the original contour can be closed using an infinite arc in the right complex half-plane.
 Within the resulting closed contour, the Mellin integrand of the SE diagram exhibits poles at $z = n \geq 1$.
 The Cauchy theorem then implies:

 where $\psi^{(0)}(n)$($=-\gamma_E+\sum_{k=1}^{n-1}k^{-1}$) is the polygamma function of order zero.
 The power series representation of the SE diagram above matches the alternative formula for $F_{\text{SE}}$ given by Eq.\,\eqref{correl:singleExchangeMFS}.
 Note that after taking the real part, only the poles at $z = 2n \geq 2$ have contributed to $F_{\text{SE}}$.
 Moreover, although we initially assumed $\alpha\, k_T/s > 1$, the series expansion actually possesses an infinite radius of convergence.
-This implies that Eq.\,\eqref{Fevery} remains valid even for $\alpha k_T/s>1$. \\
+This implies that Eq.\,\eqref{Fevery} also applies to $\alpha k_T/s>1$. \\

 \textbf{Scalar-bubble seed.} The Mellin integrand associated with the SB diagram (Eq.\,\eqref{mellinintegrandsb}) has poles located at $z\in\lbrace 1,2n\geq 0\rbrace$.
 Summing over the residues of these poles we find: